The most popular sail and oar boat

 Construction is either strip planked or plywood clinker.
 In both cases, laminated or steam bent frames give a very traditional and beautiful looking.
 However, very detailed plans and instruction booklet allow construction by any home builder.
 Full-size patterns may be purchased in addition to the building plan to make construction easier.

-An Ilur has been built in Ireland by Tim Cooke and I invite you to visit his blog.
+An Ilur has been built in Ireland by Tim Cooke.

 A timber clinker version is also available on demand.

 There are no reviews yet.